MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-on-Advance-Payment-made-to-Vendor.md

     |**CGST Payable Account**|-900|
     |**Bank Account**|-10000|

-## Reversal of Advance Payment made to Vendor, where there are reverse charges
+## Reversal of advance payment made to vendor, where there are reverse charges

 If the vendor advance needs to be corrected or the entry is wrongly posted, in such a case the entry can be reversed and new entry can be created.